skyylex/skyylex.github.io/_posts/_nsobject-internals-release-and-retain.md

 Right shift (`>>`) and xor (`^`) operators can be executed as a few instructions on the most of the modern CPUs, and the modulus operator (`%`) also rather trivial.
 It means that this expression is calculated pretty fast.
 To get some overview of the statistical distribution, I used naive simulation to see how pseudo hashes are distributed over the array.

 I have created ordinary for loop and used malloc to create new unique pointer, and passed this pointer address as input parameter to pseudo-hash function.
-(Important point here to not free these memory, because you OS will re-use freed memory and you'll get the same value multiple times.).
+(Important point here to not free these memory, because your OS will re-use freed memory and you'll get the same value multiple times.).
 I varied parameters such as pointer values count (amount of iterations), different chunk sizes for allocations.
 In all cases distribution was close to the discrete uniform distribution (equal or almost equal amount of matches on all positions).
 Consequently, we can think about this pseudo-hash as a hash function.

 Second point is the most interesting.
 As I said previously, hash-maps usually contains mechanism for handling conflicts during filling value for key and keeping data structure able to return value for key later. `StripedMap` is a different thing.
 It is an internal storage implemented as an statically-defined array.
 That means that internal storage will be allocated and filled at the end of StripeMap creation.
 Also it's clear that this is read-only data structure, developer can only get value by key using overloaded operators in `public:` class interface section.
 So if we collect these facts and keep in mind word `striping`, it's become clear what this class actually does.
 It splits access to certain recources based on the pointer.
 Resources are counted as equal, so the main goal to have stable repeatable access to the same resources each time (no matter what exactly this resource will be, the main thing that it's the same).
 This info was partially described in the comment in source code: